 Hire an Attorney Experienced in Personal Injury

 This is tip number six of our TOP TEN TIPS IN PERSONAL INJURY CASES.
 Hiring an attorney experienced in personal injury cases.
 Personal injury is an area that most attorneys say they practice in, even if they only handle five or six cases a year or less.
 The practice of law has become significantly more complex and specialized over the past twenty five years.
 The issues in personal injury mirror that.
 Significant issues not only with the development of tort law, but disbursements.
 Some health insurance plans need to be paid back.
 Medicare and Medicaid liens , Tri-care liens, worker compensation liens, Federal ERISA law all impact the amount you put in your pocket.
 An experienced personal injury attorney will have been there and done that on all these issues.
-You don’t want to be hiring a family law attorney that has no experience in the complexities of personal injury litigation and learning on the job.
 Make sure your attorney is experienced in your area of law.
 Some attorneys have some experience, but only in settling cases and not filing lawsuits.
 Rest assured, the adjusters know the attorneys that are willing to litigate, and those who have a reputation for not doing so.
 It does affect your recovery.

 Allen Smith and Andy Dempster have a full case load of personal injury cases going on all the time.
 We are always trying to resolve cases short of trial, and are also always litigating those cases that need to be litigated.
 Allen Smith has been representing injured persons since 1987.
 He focuses his practicing on representing injury claims, either workers compensation or personal injury/negligence cases, and nothing else.
 Andy Dempster is a former District Court Judge who has vast court room experience from both sides of the bench.
 Andy focuses his practice in the areas of personal injury and criminal litigation.
 As a team Andy and Allen have handled not only typical soft tissue injury cases, but also catastrophic death and brain injury cases against all types of defendants.
 They have multiple recoveries in excess of one million up to four million dollars.
 Allen Smith is also a certified mediator who has mediated cases in that capacity, giving an extra level of experience.
 Here are some questions to ask a potential personal injury attorney